This post is a part of a series:

 The wider chart also gives better insight into the stability of G1, keeping itself below 20 ms all the way up to 20 M items per second.

-If you enjoyed reading this post, feel free to give our GitHub repository a star!
+If you enjoyed reading this post, check out Jet at GitHub and give us a star!